TRP Core

 It's guided questioning.

 Not aggressive questioning.
-Not Socratic traps.
-Just calm, honest questions that let someone examine their own reasoning without feeling attacked.
+Calm, simple questions that let someone examine their own reasoning without feeling attacked.

 A clear question doesn't activate the same neural alarm that a direct claim does.
 It gives them room to think.
 It gives their mind space to reflect.